Dabblers & Divers: Ducks of Schlitz Audubon

 Saturday, April 18: Dabbling Ducks | Pond & Wetland Environments

-Your instructors for this certificate are Environmental Educator Michelle Allison and Director of Education, Tom Finley.
-Both have extensive birding experience at the Center and are certified Wisconsin Master Naturalist Instructors.
+Your instructor for this certificate is Director of Education, Tom Finley.
+He has extensive birding experience at the Center and is a certified Wisconsin Master Naturalist Instructor.

 Members: $48 | Nonmembers: $60